Skip to content

 The problem we solve

 AppHandoff was built by developers who experienced the AI prototype-to-production gap firsthand.
-After watching multiple teams struggle to ship Lovable and Bolt prototypes to real backends, we built the coordination layer that was missing: automated scanning, shared context via MCP, and a Kanban board where agents and humans work side by side.
+After watching multiple teams struggle to ship Lovable and Bolt prototypes to real backends, we built the coordination layer that was missing: shared context via MCP, agent-published contracts, and a Kanban board where agents and humans work side by side.

 The dangerous part of AI-assisted delivery is not code generation.
 It is the gap between one repo's assumptions and another repo's reality.
 A Lovable frontend calls endpoints that the backend has not implemented yet.
 A backend refactor changes a response schema that the frontend still expects in the old shape.
 Neither side knows about the other's changes until staging blows up.